Social care services, unlike health care, is not free for everyone.

 Download our fact sheet - 'A guide to self funding' (PDF)

-It's important to make sure you find out as much as possible before making care funding decisions.
+It's important to make sure you find out as much as possible before you make decisions on funding your care.

 Paying for residential care